 The Geocachers' Creed is a voluntary set of guiding principles - it describes how geocachers in general act.
-It orients new players to the ethos of the geocaching community and guides experienced players in questionable situations, so that everyone can enjoy geocaching!
-Following are the tenets of the Creed (in bold) and some examples:
+It's designed to orient new players to the ethos of the geocaching community and to guide experienced players in questionable situations, so that everyone can enjoy geocaching.